 Think about it this way: a few years ago, we didn’t even have voice search.

-Now, studies show that by the year 2020, about half of all searches will be conducted using some sort of a voice app or tool.
+Now, studies show that about half of all searches will be conducted using some sort of a voice app or tool.

 And it’s not just the trends of SEO that change.